-Company liquidation & de-registration in the UAE — closed cleanly.
+Company liquidation services in Dubai — closed cleanly.

-Velmont Crest prepares the final accounts, coordinates the liquidation report with a registered liquidator, and handles VAT and corporate tax de-registration on the EmaraTax portal — the accounting side of closing a UAE mainland or free zone company properly, so the trade licence can be cancelled without a penalty following the shareholders.
+Looking for company liquidation services in Dubai?
+Velmont Crest prepares the final accounts, coordinates the liquidation report with a registered liquidator, and handles VAT and corporate tax de-registration on the EmaraTax portal — the company de-registration services side of closing a UAE mainland or free zone company properly, so the trade licence can be cancelled without a penalty following the shareholders.
 We manage the closeout; the statutory liquidator's report is signed by a registered liquidator, and the FTA clears the tax position.

 DED-licensed Dubai practice0+ years UAE accountingFTA de-registration handled end to end